-In order to answer that question one has to travel an extremely long way back in time turn - to the very beginning
+In order to answer that question one has to travel an extremely long way back in time.
+In fact to the very beginning

 God Created Heaven and Earth

 In the Genesis account of creation we are told that, on the first day, God created the heavens and the earth.
 Whether or not the world was made out of nothing, or whether order and beauty were created out of chaos is not of concern here.
-What we do know is that the earth was formless, dark, empty, until light was created on the first day,
+What we do know is that the earth was formless - dark and empty until light was created on the first day,

 Then God said, "Let there be light"; and there was light.
 God saw that the light was good; and God separated the light from the darkness.
 God called the light day, and the darkness He called night.
 And there was evening and there was morning, one day.
 (Genesis 1:3-5 NASB)

-However, it the second day's creation that is of particular interest...
+However, it is the second day's creation that is of particular interest...